The following are commonly asked questions regarding Military Leave. Please click on the question to be directed to the relevant policy section.

 Retirement Savings Plan Contributions

-Institution plan contributions and elective deferrals stop during duration of Military Leave.
-Upon reinstatement, the university is required to provide institution plan contributions that would have been given had a staff member been employed by the university.
+Institution plan contributions and elective deferrals stop during the duration of Military Leave.
+Upon reinstatement, the university must provide institution plan contributions that would have been given had a staff member been employed by the university.
 A staff member can elect to “catch up” elective deferrals when he or she returns to work.

 No continued coverage during Military Leave